 The procedure is the same to jump a car with a Prius as the main source of power, as it is for a normal car for using a set of jumper leads.
 You can either jump from the positive tab in the fuse box or use the battery in the back trunk.

 Make sure red possessive lead goes to the red positive on both batteries.
 The negative black cable needs to be attached to the frame on both vehicles.
 This is to prevent sparking near the battery.
 Any bare metal part can be used.
 Like a bolt or engine tab.

 The only problem with using the battery in the rear trunk is you have to take out the boot floor mats and molding.
 This will take time, especially if your trunk is full of stuff.
-This is why there is an easy to access jumper tab, in the front engine bay fuse box.
+This is why there is an easy-to-access jumper tab, in the front engine bay fuse box.

 How to jump a hybrid battery – Lexus CT200H

 The Toyota and the Lexus are very common in where to attach the Jumper cables in the fuse box.
-If you have a dead battery in your 2011 Lexus CT200h, the symptoms are usually a clicking noise from the engine bay when turn the key.
+If you have a dead battery in your 2011 Lexus CT200h, the symptoms are usually a clicking noise from the engine bay when turning the key.
 Or the engine will turn over really slowly and will not start.

 Open the fuse box lid and flip open the red tab.
-(Shown near the blue relays) This is where you will attached your 12v power positive cable.
+(Shown near the blue relays) This is where you will attach your 12v power positive cable.
 The Negative cable clamp can be attached to any bare metal post or bolt.

 How to replace your Toyota Prius Battery

 Your Toyota Prius auxiliary battery is located in the rear boot or trunk of the vehicle.
 The standard battery on 2004+ Toyota Prius is the Yuasa Battery GS S46B24 (325 CCA 45 AH.)
-Its location in the rear of the car makes it slightly difficult to jump start, and or replace the battery.
+Its location in the rear of the car makes it slightly difficult to jump-start, and or replace the battery.